Elcar: Company demise

-Fay's resources were badly hit by the Great Depression, and Fay himself was eventually shot dead in 1933 by a disgruntled employee.
+Fay's resources were badly hit by the Great Depression.
 Bankruptcy trustee and interim president Arthur Martin Graffis led a two-year campaign to attract investors and save the company including a project to market the 1930 Elcar as a 1931 Mercer.
 The company was dissolved in 1931, after only two prototypes had been constructed.
+Fay himself was eventually shot dead in 1933 by a disgruntled employee.